chavarera/PythonScript/Basic/Introduction.md

 #### Which IDLE  is best for python learning
--If you are a beginner stage  of python then do not use any third party idle. use python default idle that will help u remember the syntaxes and indentation.
+- If you are a beginner stage  of python then do not use any third party idle. use python default idle that will help u remember the syntaxes and indentation.

 #### Some of the most widely used idle
 - Pycharm